“74% of U.S. companies are using or plan to implement a permanent hybrid work model.”

 It’s becoming clearer that employees expect to work at least part of the week from home (or remotely).
 This gives them greater flexibility in their lives which, in turn, leads to greater job satisfaction, higher productivity and increased employee retention.
 But the benefits of remote work go beyond improving the employee experience.
 Companies themselves benefit from lower overheads in terms of rental costs, greater output and a more mentally healthy workforce.

 Hybrid work has fuelled demand for flex office and coworking spaces – as it’s the perfect solution for catering for flexible work.
 Many of our clients at Mindspace are multinational companies who have embraced a hybrid model of work, and use Mindspace for in-person meetings and team collaborations for anywhere between 30-90% of the week.
-Others are smaller companies who want to avoid empty office spaces when employees work remotely, enjoy the social benefits of a coworking space, while not compromising on their collaborative company culture.
+Others are smaller companies who want to avoid empty office spaces when employees work remotely, enjoy the social benefits of a coworking space like our coworking space Brooklyn, while not compromising on their collaborative company culture.

 So if you’re thinking of adopting a hybrid work model, here’s everything you need to know.

 A hybrid workplace is a work environment that combines remote work with in-person work.
 It is a flexible working model that allows employees to choose where they work, whether it’s from home, a coworking space like Williamsburg coworking, or the traditional office.
 A hybrid workplace is designed to provide employees with the best of both worlds: the freedom to work remotely and the benefits of in-person collaboration.